-- Nine states have passed hemp resolutions (California, Colorado, Illinois, Montana, New Hampshire, New Mexico, North Dakota, Vermont, and Virginia). - Eight states have passed hemp study bills (Arkansas, Illinois, Maine, Minnesota, New Mexico, North Carolina, North Dakota, and Vermont).
+- Several states have defined industrial hemp as distinct and removed barriers to its production (California, Colorado, Kentucky, Maine, Montana, North Dakota, Oregon, Vermont, Washington, and West Virginia). - Several states have passed bills creating commissions or authorizing research (Hawaii, Kentucky, and Maryland). - Several states have passed hemp resolutions (California, Colorado, Illinois, Montana, New Hampshire, New Mexico, North Dakota, Vermont, and Virginia). - Several states have passed hemp study bills (Arkansas, Illinois, Maine, Minnesota, New Mexico, North Carolina, North Dakota, and Vermont).
 (Some states have done studies without legislative directive.)

 Although several states have established programs under which a farmer may be able to grow industrial hemp under certain circumstances, a grower would still need to obtain a DEA permit and abide by the DEA's strict production controls.
-This relationship has resulted in some high-profile cases, wherein growers have applied for but been denied a DEA permit to grow hemp even in states that authorize cultivation under state laws.
+This relationship has resulted in some highprofile cases, wherein growers have applied for a permit but DEA has not approved (or denied) a permit to grow hemp, even in states that authorize cultivation under state laws.
 Ongoing cases involve attempts to grow hemp under state law in North Dakota, Montana, Vermont, and other states.
+DEA permits to grow hemp have been issued to some university researchers and to the Hawaii Industrial Hemp Research Program.77